MtetoDesigns/Amazon_best_seller_datacleaning/README.md

-This is my first project starting off my journey as data analyis.
-The dataset was obtained from a Hacketon online.
+This is my first project, marking the beginning of my journey as a data analyst.
+The dataset for this cleaning and visualization exercise was obtained from an online hackathon.